 While many survive in the wild, animals that are kept in various sorts of enclosures, rely on animal attendants to feed, water and care for them.
 You may be surprised to learn that animal attendants are employed by a wide range of organisations, including veterinary clinics, catteries, kennels, horse stables, zoos and animal shelters.
 While their tasks will vary from establishment to establishment, there are lots of similarities in their work.
 Many people might think that a love of animals is reason enough to be an animal attendant, but industry sources suggest that there's so much to do that you don't get much time to play.

-TAFE SA offers a number of courses that may assist you in finding employment in this industry, including Certificate II in Animal Studies; Certificate III & IV in Companion Animal Services and Animal Technology; Certificate III and IV in Captive Animals and Certificate II in Racing (Stablehand).
+TAFE SA offers courses relevant to this occupation including Certificate II in Animal Studies; Certificate III in Companion Animal Services or Pet Grooming; Certificate III Program in Animal Studies (Wildlife); Certificate IV in Veterinary Nursing and Diploma of Animal Technology.

 Job turnover is average, training numbers are high and it is a small occupational area so there is likely to be competition for vacancies.
 Veterinary services are starting to offer boarding kennel facilities so the demand for attendants in this area will also rise.
 There are no specific educational requirements to become an animal attendant and training is usually provided on the job.
-However, an increasing number of employers of animal attendants are seeing the benefits of employing trained animal attendants according to a TAFE SA spokeswoman.
+However, an increasing number of employers of animal attendants are seeing the benefits of employing trained animal attendants.

 Animal attendants may pursue private business opportunities such as: